Putinism: Putinism and fascism

-The experts generally agree that Putin's Russia is not fascist.
-Although noting some similarities, such as revanchism and "hypermasculine authority", they argue that Putin's Russia lacks mass mobilization and revolutionary nationalism which were fundamental characteristics of fascist movements.
+The experts generally believe that Putin's Russia is not fascist.
+Although they note the existence of some similarities between Putinism and fascism, such as revanchism and "hypermasculine authority", they argue that Putin's Russia lacks the mass mobilization and the revolutionary nationalism which were fundamental characteristics of fascist movements.
 Additionally, it doesn't seek "transcendence" to create a "new man" like fascist movements did.
 Instead, Putin's Russia has been generally described as reactionary and authoritarian conservative.
-Oxford historian Roger Griffin compared Putin's Russia to World War II-era Japan, saying that like Putin's Russia, it "emulated fascism in many ways, but was not fascist."
+Oxford historian Roger Griffin compared Putin's Russia to World War II-era Japan, saying that like Putin's Russia, it "emulated fascism in many ways, but it was not fascist."
 American historian Stanley G. Payne argued that Putin's political system is "more a revival of the creed of Tsar Nicholas I in the 19th century that emphasized 'Orthodoxy, autocracy, and nationality' than one resembling the revolutionary, modernizing regimes of Hitler and Mussolini."

-He argued that fascism, imbued with revolutionary ideas and seeking to implement changes which would push society into a new order, relied on mobilization of masses of the population and their active participation in politics in order to implement these changes.
-Putinism, on the other hand, is counter-revolutionary, strictly opposed to any social reforms and social mobilization and aims at the de-politicization of society, which it sees as a threat to its existence.
-The mass social involvement being discouraged, the politics are reduced to "pure management" left to those who are in power, free from the interference of the masses.
-In exchange to non-involvement in the politics, Putinism's social contract offers economic development and an important amount of freedom in private life, "bread and entertainment".
-According to Sheri Berman, both Hitler and Mussolini came to power through a "very large mass movement" and their image stuck in mind as mass leaders in front of people who felt "a sort of direct connection to the leader", while Putin's regime "is not a mass regime that came to power or operates on the basis of mass mobilization", on the contrary, Putin "came up as an apparatchik" and has not built "a dynamic and charismatic movement in the fascist style", preferring to see his people de-mobilized and usually best remembered "sitting alone at the end of the table".
+He argued that fascist regimes, imbued with revolutionary ideas and seeking to implement changes which would push society into a new order, relied on the mobilization of the masses of the population and their active participation in politics in order to implement these changes.
+Putinism, on the other hand, is counter-revolutionary, it strictly opposes any social reforms and social mobilization and it aims to de-politicize society, which it sees as a threat to its existence.
+The mass social involvement of the population is discouraged, the exercise of politics is reduced to "pure management" which is left to those who are in power, free from the interference of the masses.
+In exchange for the population's non-involvement in politics, Putinism's social contract offers economic development and an important amount of freedom in private life, "bread and entertainment".
+According to Sheri Berman, Hitler and Mussolini both came to power through a "very large mass movement" and in front of people, their images as the leaders of the masses and their images as leaders who felt "a sort of direct connection to them stuck in the minds of the people", while Putin's regime "is not a mass regime that came to power or operates on the basis of mass mobilization", on the contrary, Putin "came up as an apparatchik" and has not built "a dynamic and charismatic movement in the fascist style", preferring to see his people de-mobilized and usually best remembered "sitting alone at the end of the table".